 While it is important to get your heart rate up and work on resistance training, it's important that we don't overlook an important part of working out and fitness: stretching.

 More often than not, stretching falls low on our list of priorities when it comes to health and fitness.

 If we only have a limited amount of time available for a workout session, then it’s easy to see why we would dedicate the full session to cardio and strength training instead of saving precious time for stretching.

 But the truth is that stretching should be an important part of our exercise routine.

-Flexibility is an essential component of fitness – it can have a positive impact on our overall results and the longevity of our health.
+Flexibility and mobility are an essential component of fitness – it can have a positive impact on our overall results and the longevity of our health.